irworkshop/accountability_datacleaning/R_campfin/ms/ppp/docs/ms_ppp_stats.md

     #> 1 Miss.
 0.0239    0.0817
     #> 2 Other  0.0656    0.124

-These loans, with missing or invalid jobs reported, does not appear to be tied to the time the loan was approved and probably isn’t related to confusion.
+These loans, with missing or invalid jobs reported, do not appear to be tied to the time the loan was approved and probably isn’t related to confusion.